Threat Of Obamacare Repeal Leaves Community Health Centers In Limbo

 "That opened up more options for our patients, more specialists they could see, procedures they could have done," Babyar says.

 As Congress moves to repeal and replace the health care law, Adelante is in a holding pattern.
 It has delayed the groundbreaking of a new site until later this year because of the uncertainty.
-A full repeal of the ACA – without a replacement that keeps its patients covered – would limit any future growth, and strain the new staff and resources it has added.
+A full repeal of the ACA — without a replacement that keeps its patients covered — would limit any future growth and strain the new staff and resources it has added.
 It wouldn't be the first time Adelante had to scale back its services because of changes to Medicaid.
 In 2010 and 2011, Arizona lawmakers froze enrollment for childless adults for Medicaid and for its CHIP program.
 Then, in 2012, Adelante lost more than a million dollars.

 Babyar says it has taken several years to get their new patients into the system and working with doctors consistently to manage their conditions.